-It's 'Our Fault': Nextdoor CEO Takes Blame For Censorship of Black Lives Matter Posts
+It's 'Our Fault': Nextdoor CEO Takes Blame For Deleting of Black Lives Matter Posts

 Neighbors take to Nextdoor to search for a local plumber, find a babysitter or sell a piece of furniture.
 But the app also has gained notoriety for spreading panicked messages that carry racist overtones.

 In recent weeks, as the national conversation has centered on racial injustice, Black users have shared their stories of abandoning Nextdoor.
 One person wrote on Twitter that they stopped using it after reading repeated complaints about "large groups of black teens walking in their neighborhood."
-Another tweeted that their neighbors would write messages such as,"Saw a black youth hanging out next door.
+Another tweeted that their neighbors would write messages such as "Saw a black youth hanging out next door.
 Calling the cops."

 Friar has apologized to Black users who have said they do not feel welcomed or respected on the app, vowing that racism has no place on Nextdoor.